maxadamo/tiny_nas/README.md

 }
 ```

-You can also use templates for the keys:
+If you use templates for the keys:

 ```puppet
 class { 'lsyncd_csync2':